Business team looking at new email encryption solution in action

 15. Chatbots

-Chatbots have multiple advantages for first-call customer service, including faster response times and better data access than customer services agents.
-Most importantly, chatbots save resources and impact the bottom line.
-By 2023, they are set to save employees 826 million customer-facing hours.
+Importantly, chatbots save resources and impact the bottom line.
+By 2023, they are expected to save employees 826 million customer-facing hours.

-A reported 80% of financial institutions are aware of the benefits chatbots bring and are intending to increase day-to-day implementation, with PayPal being one company leading the way with a Facebook Messenger chatbot.
+A reported 80% of financial institutions recognize the benefits of chatbots and plan to increase their use, with PayPal leading the way with its Facebook Messenger chatbot.

 16. Robotic Process Automation (RPA)

-Robotic Process Automation (RPA) is the next stage in automation software, assisting financial services companies with improving customer service, increasing productivity and reducing human error.
+Robotic Process Automation (RPA) is advancing automation software, helping financial services companies improve customer service, boost productivity, and reduce human error.

-In the next year, 49% of banking and investment CIOs and 44% of Insurance CIOs are planning to increase investment in automation.
+In the coming year, 49% of banking and investment CIOs and 44% of insurance CIOs plan to increase investment in automation.

-Research shows banking RPA software is set to grow to $900 million by the end of 2022, with the global RPA market reaching $6.9 billion by 2025.
+Banking RPA software is expected to grow to $900 million by the end of 2022, with the global RPA market reaching $6.9 billion by 2025.

-"Defining internal control and governance for finance robotics programs is essential: Clearly delineate responsibilities between bot development, bot operations and bot outputs to yield full utilisation of finance robotics and cost savings."
+"Defining internal control and governance for finance robotics programs is essential: Clearly delineate responsibilities between bot development, bot operations and bot outputs to yield full utilization of finance robotics and cost savings."

 Joey Mixon, Director, Advisory, Gartner